-This site was originally created to raise awareness of the inadequate care and support provided to my adopted brother, a vulnerable autistic adult who has learning difficulties and limited verbal communication, and to gain funding for legal action.
-However, as time has progressed the site is evolving to include detailing my experience, as an unpadi carer, of inadequate care and support prvovided by Herefordshire council.
+This site was originally created to raise awareness of the inadequate care and support provided to my adopted brother, a vulnerable autistic adult who has learning difficulties and limited verbal communication and to gain funding for legal action.
+However, as time has progressed the site is evolving to include detailing my experience, as an unpaid carer, of inadequate care and support provided by Herefordshire Council, The Priory Group and Onside Advocacy of Worcestershire.

 Since leaving his family home of some 35 years and becoming institutionalised in the care system, placed in a residential care home out of County and against his family’s wishes, concerns of neglect and abuse have been poorly investigated and wilfully ignored by both the provider The Priory Group and the local authority Herefordshire Council, allowing ill-treatment to continue and recur.